Ebola-hit Uganda Begins Vaccination Trial: WHO - UrduPoint

 Ebola-hit Uganda Begins Vaccination Trial: WHO

-Geneva, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2025) Uganda started a vaccination trial on Monday for the Ebola Sudan virus four days after an outbreak was confirmed, the WHO announced, beginning with those deemed at highest risk.
+Geneva, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2025) Uganda on Monday started the first ever vaccination trial for the Sudan species of the Ebola virus four days after an outbreak was confirmed, the World Health Organization announced.

-World Health Organization chief Tedros Adhanom Ghebreyesus said the Ugandan health ministry had "started a vaccine trial against Ebola Sudan virus" with the UN agency's support.
+It is the sixth time Uganda has been hit by an outbreak of the Ebola Sudan virus, for which there is no approved vaccine.
+Of the five other Ebola species, just one has licensed vaccines.

+The UN health agency said it had supported Ugandan health authorities in getting the trial ready in the days following the announcement that a 32-year-old male nurse had died of Ebola in Kampala.

-"This vaccination trial was initiated with record speed... while ensuring full compliance with international and national regulatory and ethical requirements," Tedros said on X.
+"This vaccination trial was initiated with record speed," WHO chief Tedros Adhanom Ghebreyesus said on X.

-He said the trial would involve "contacts of people with the disease, and contacts of the contacts".

-The WHO chief posted a picture of an injection being administered with WHO emergencies director Michael Ryan present at the scene.

-The trial, said Tedros, "demonstrates the importance of investing in R&D for vaccines and treatments and outbreak response preparedness, as well as partnerships".
+He said the trial, launched at a ceremony in Kampala by Uganda's health minister, "demonstrates the importance of investing in R&D for vaccines and treatments and outbreak response preparedness".

-"WHO will continue supporting the government in a comprehensive response to bring the outbreak under control."

-On Thursday, Uganda's health ministry said a 32-year-old male nurse had died from Ebola in Kampala, confirming "an outbreak of Sudan Ebola Virus Disease".
+A system for candidate vaccines was put in place during a previous outbreak of the Ebola Sudan virus in Uganda in 2022, paving the way for a trial during the next outbreak, the WHO said.

 Recent Stories